- September 29, 2021

 Helpful + Ranking = WikiHow articles (easily accessible articles that help you accomplish something)

 Helpful + Entertaining = Medium articles (fun articles that help you learn/gain insight)

 Ranking + Entertaining = Buzzfeed articles (easily accessible articles that are fun to read)

-Those three combinations result in content that create successful media companies.
-Buzzfeed could say, “Let’s get 1,000,000 page views.”
-Instead, they executed on their process — creating entertaining content that ranks.
+Those three combinations result in content that creates successful media companies.
+Buzzfeed could have just said, “Let’s get 1,000,000 page views.”
+But instead, they executed their process — creating entertaining content that ranks.
 The result was a positive outcome.

 And when you combine all three cornerstones?
 That’s when you get transcendent content that becomes synonymous with your site.
 That stuff grows your email list, brings in thousands of shares and consistently brings traffic to your site.